openfga/java-sdk/README.md

 ### Retries

 The SDK implements RFC 9110 compliant retry behavior with support for the `Retry-After` header.
-By default, the SDK will automatically retry failed requests up to **3 times** with intelligent delay calculation (maximum allowable: 15 retries).
+By default, the SDK will automatically retry failed requests up to **3 times** with delay calculation (maximum allowable: 15 retries).

 #### Retry Behavior

 **Rate Limiting (429 errors):** Always retried regardless of HTTP method.

 **Server Errors (5xx):** All requests are retried on 5xx errors (except 501 Not Implemented) regardless of HTTP method:
-- **All operations** (GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS): Always retried on 5xx errors with intelligent delay calculation
+- **All operations** (GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS): Always retried on 5xx errors with delay calculation

 #### Delay Calculation